List of Beavis and Butt-Head characters: Butt-Head

 Butt-Head is the other protagonist of the series.
 He is voiced by the show's creator, Mike Judge.
 Judge got the name Butt-Head from his university days, when he knew a couple of other students who had the nicknames 'Iron Butt' and 'Butt-Head'.

 Compared to his best friend Beavis, Butt-Head appears to be calmer, cockier, and slightly more intelligent and self-aware; however he is oblivious to subtleties, is semi-literate and is still significantly more dimwitted than the other characters in the show.
 Despite his unintelligence and immaturity, he is usually confident in everything he says and does – no matter how ridiculous or frivolous it is.
-Dan Tobin of The Boston Phoenix described Butt-head as "ringleader, the devious visionary."
+Dan Tobin of The Boston Phoenix described Butt-Head as "ringleader, the devious visionary."

 Butt-Head seems to be the lazier and crueler of the two.
 He never seems to react to things unless they catch his attention, in which case he describes them as 'cool'.
 Beavis, on the other hand, always has some kind of reaction, although his actions predictably end with bad results.

 Butt-Head has a severe overbite, wears dental braces, and has brown hair and squinted eyes.
-His top gums are often exposed and he speaks with a nasally deep voice and a slight lisp, repeatedly punctuating his speech with his trademark chuckle ("Uh huh huh") and mostly disfluencies before speaking ("Uhhh" or "Ehhhh").
+His top gums are often exposed and he speaks with a nasally deep voice and a slight lisp, repeatedly punctuating his speech with his trademark chuckle ("Uh huh huh") and mostly disfluencies before speaking.
 He is usually shown wearing an AC/DC T-shirt.
 In merchandising appearances, his shirt displays the word 'Skull', to avoid licensing issues.
 In the episode "Refuse Service" it is revealed that the school psychiatrist has diagnosed Butt-Head as a sociopath.
-In the 2022 revival, Butt-Head's older self is overweight, balding, and wears a brown shirt jacket and white T-shirt.